 This is an unpaid, job-protected leave of up to 13 weeks, for undergoing surgery to donate all or part of certain organs to a person.
 It can be extended in some cases up to an additional 13 weeks.

 Reservist employees deployed to an international operation or one within Canada that would be assisting in an emergency, or its aftermath, are entitled to unpaid leave for the duration of the said operation.

 Bill 88, the Working for Workers Act, 2022 amended the reservist leave to state that employees participating in Canadian Armed Forces military skills training will be eligible for this leave as well.
-It also shortened the length of service required to commence this job-protected leave to three consecutive months from six consecutive months.
+It also shortened the length of service required to commence this job-protected leave to three consecutive months from six consecutive months, effective April 11, 2022.

 Child death leave

 Child death leave is an unpaid, job-protected leave of absence.
 It provides up to 104 weeks of time off in case of the death of a child.

 If an employee has been employed for at least six consecutive months, they are entitled to child death leave.

 The leave must be taken in a single period and within the 105-week period that begins in the week the child died.

 An employer may require reasonable evidence of the employee’s entitlement to the leave.

 This, too, is an unpaid job-protected leave of absence.
 It provides up to 104 weeks in case of a crime-related disappearance of a child.